Cactus terrariums are infinitely Instagrammable.

-“Cactus mixes” seem to come in two main varieties: gritty and soil-based.
+“Cactus mixes” come in two main varieties: grit-only and gritty soil-based.

-The gritty mixes are primarily comprised of volcanic rocks and clay pebbles, with a relatively small amount of typical substrate bases (e.g. coco fiber).
+- The grit-only mixes are primarily comprised of volcanic rocks and clay pebbles, with no typical substrate bases (e.g., coco fiber).

-On the other hand, soil mixes are what you’ll likely come across if you buy a pre-packaged bag from a garden center.
-They’re often a typical mix of terrarium substrate ingredients, but with a higher percentage of supplements that increase drainage e.g. perlite, sand or orchid bark.
+- On the other hand, gritty soil-based mixes are often a typical mix of substrate ingredients but with a much higher percentage of supplements that increase drainage, e.g., perlite, sand, pumice, or orchid bark.

-Ratios and ingredients can vary dramatically, always check the label as some of these can be really poorly suited in my experience.
-I’d particularly advise you avoid ones that use sphagnum moss or peat moss because they retain far too much water for my liking.
+Ratios and ingredients can vary dramatically; always check the label, as some of these can be really poorly suited, in my experience.
+Stay clear of anything not explicitly for cacti or anything that contains sphagnum moss (it retains far too much water).

 Suitable Terrarium Cactus Plants

-To be honest, cacti don’t really have a distinctive list of terrarium suitable species.
+Unsurprisingly, cacti don’t really have a distinctive list of terrarium-suitable species.

-That being said, if you’re looking for a great small cactus for terrariums that’s going to stay small, here’s some true miniature varieties.
+That being said, if you’re looking for a great small cactus for terrariums that are going to stay small, here are some true miniature varieties.